CPSLabGU/gttcan/README.md

 A time-triggered CAN Bus communication protocol loosely based on TTCan

 Each node on the network will need to be able to communicate at 1mbps on the CAN Bus.
 The NTU (Network Time Unit) is 0.1us.
 Each device should maintain its own local time at best-effort resolution.
-No device on the network should start transmitting until it has received a start of schedule reference frame to make sure it is synchronised with the other devices.
+No device on the network should start transmitting until it has received a start of schedule [Reference Message](reference-message) to make sure it is synchronised with the other devices.

 ## Schedule
 The schedule is the heart of the protocol.
 The exact implementation can be decided by the user, but the following information is required.